Stacks Image 700

 Architectural Concept and Intent

-The Masai Mara Conservation Center (MMCC) conceptually references Masai culture in a new contemporary structure that reinterprets traditional Masai planning typologies and forms.
+The Masai Mara Conservation Centre (MMCC) conceptually references Masai culture in a new contemporary structure that reinterprets traditional Masai planning typologies and forms.

 Intended as a didactic visitor experience, the MMCC emphasizes a commitment to conservation, biodiversity, and preserving the ecosystems of the Masai Mara through the integration of Masai traditional motifs, local materials, and construction technologies.